Write or Die: A Science Fiction & Fantasy Writing Group

 Procedure

 Our operating procedure is simple.
 Manuscripts are distributed to group members, in one of two ways.
 Copies of the manuscripts may distributed at one meeting and critiqued at the next, or (preferably) may be uploaded to our passworded yahoogroup site (WorD-Pgh) for other members to read and print out.
 A typical meeting starts with a short session of writing-related Show and Tell, then old business.
 The word count determines the order of the manuscript critiques--the longest piece goes first.
-We take turns in a circle giving oral critiques, beginning with the person to the right of the author, and at the end, we all hand the author the written critiques.
-We follow Clarion rules.
-Duct tape helps the author keep quiet during the initial critiquing session.
-When the author is finally allowed to speak, it is not to defend the story, but to ask any clarifying questions.
+We take turns in a circle giving oral critiques, beginning with the person to the right of the author, while the author listens to the critiquer.
+When everyone is done, we all hand the author the written critiques.
 Some people do line edits, others give market suggestions.
 We manage to get through two or three manuscripts per meeting, which currently coincides with our output.
+It can be very hard to hear comments about a story you've sweated blood over--we understand that.
+We are strictly pledged to honesty, without resorting to insults or abusive language.

 For more information on critiquing, look at How to Critique Fiction by Victoria Crayne.